 Girls elementary schools

-Find a list of the top all-girls' elementary schools in Canada
+Find a list of the top all-girls elementary schools in Canada.

 What are girls elementary schools and who are they for?

 Elementary schools consist of Grade 1 through Grade 6 and are ideal for students ages six to twelve.
-Girls elementary schools in particular focus on educating girls, designed specifically with programming, activities and services that support young women as they grow and learn.
+All-girls elementary schools in particular focus on educating girls, designed specifically with programming, activities and services that support young women as they grow and learn.

 Benefits of your daughter attending a girls elementary school